romanzenka/swift-bin/install/src/main/resources/conf/readme.txt

 Swift stores its configuration files in here.

-Swift needs read-write access to this folder only during its configuration.
-Once Swift gets configured, the access can be set to read only.
+Should be set to read-only once you are happy with the configuration.